TTraylor310/city-explorer-api/README.md

 Finish time: 2000
 Actual time needed to complete: 5 hours

+Name of feature: Modulaize Front and Back
+Estimate of time needed to complete: 3 hrs
+Start time: 1200
+Finish time: 1630
+Actual time needed to complete: 4.5 hr

 <!-- Name of feature:
 Estimate of time needed to complete:
 Start time: